appdev-lessons/ruby-intro-fundamentals/content.md

 Fortunately, we can create as many variables as we want.

-In the graded code block below, move line-by-line through the code and **debug it**, so that the terminal prints "raghubetina" for the test to pass:
+In the REPL below, move line-by-line through the code and **debug it**, so that the terminal prints "raghubetina" for the test to pass:

 ```ruby
 username = "Raghu@Bet@ina"